An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 • Body dissatisfaction, especially among teens and young adults

-A 2023 meta-analysis on PubMed found a consistent link between social comparison on social networks and increased depressive symptoms, especially when users engage in passive scrolling.
+A systematic review by Carraturo et al. (2023) found a consistent link between social comparison on social networks and increased depressive symptoms, especially when users engage in passive scrolling.

 Even more, envy acts as a mediator between comparison and emotional distress.
 In other words, the more envious you feel, the more emotionally drained you become.